 Start small.
 Start with the first small thing in front of you that you can take immediate action to.
-Long planning and prediction are simply not realistic and practical most of the time – because we’re living in an ever changing world.
+Long planning and prediction are simply not realistic and not practical most of the time – because we’re living in an ever-changing world.

 Take the first step, get feedback.
 Make adjustments and proceed to the next.
 As long as your direction is clear and you’re on the right track.

-We don’t usually build good behaviour and habit out of the blue.
+We don’t usually build good behavior and habit out of the blue.
 Most of the time, we replace bad habits with the good one.